Jānis Krūmiņš: Club career

-All of the long and intense training efforts of Krūmiņš and Gomelsky paid off.
-Krūmiņš quickly developed into a smart center and a team leader of Rīgas ASK.
+After the training efforts of Krūmiņš and Gomelsky, Krūmiņš quickly developed into a smart center and a team leader of Rīgas ASK.
 He won the USSR Premier League championship in 1955, 1956 (with the Latvian SSR Team), 1957, and 1958.

-He also won the FIBA European Champions Cup (EuroLeague) championship in 1958, 1959, and 1960.
-He also played in the EuroLeague Finals in 1961.
-Krūmiņš finished his club career playing with VEF Rīga.
+In 1958, Rīgas ASK entered the inaugural EuroLeague season as the USSR Premier League champions.
+Led by Krūmiņš who averaged 17.2 points per game, ASK advanced to the finals.
+There the Soviet team played against the Bulgarian champions Academic Sofia.
+Krūmiņš was excellent, averaging 22.5 points and leading his team to the title, and being the EuroLeague Finals Top Scorer.

+In the following two seasons, ASK led by Krūmiņš, repeated their success, winning the EuroLeague in 1959 and 1960 seasons, completing a three-peat.
+The Latvian center was the Finals Top Scorer in both instances, averaging 28.0 points per game in 1959 and 21.5 points per game in 1960.

+ASK reached the EuroLeague Finals for the fourth consecutive time in 1961.
+This time, it was a duel of two Soviet teams.
+ASK could not defend their title, losing to CSKA Moscow.
+Krūmiņš averaged 10.0 points per game in the finals and 14.7 points per game throughout the season.
+It was his last appearance in the EuroLeague and after first four seasons, Krūmiņš was the all-time leading scorer of this competition with 440 points.

+In 1964, Krūmiņš was asked to join the recently-founded VEF Rīga team.
+Being in the twilight of his career, Krūmiņš still remained valuable player and in he helped VEF to win the bronze medals of the Soviet League in 1966.
+Krūmiņš played for the factory team till 1969 and finished his club career with VEF at the age of 39.

 Krūmiņš remained a laid back player over all of those years, as he continued to spare smaller and weaker opponents from his best.
 However, he was quite emotional and active in the key games that his teams played, and he played with full effort against players that were similar to him in size.
 Krūmiņš had a rare free throw shooting style — as he shot free throws underhanded, rather than the usual overhanded free throw technique.
 However, he was still able to make 90% of his free throw attempts on average.